Press Clippings

 A video interview hosted by J. Andrés Ballesteros, featuring Sharon and composer Patricia Wallinga discussing Fanny Mendelssohn-Hensel and their work on a commissioned project to turn a solo piano sonata into a piano concerto.
 Presented as part of the Eureka Ensemble’s virtual event, “We Shall Not Be Denied.”

-An in-depth interview about Sharon’s career, influences, and her personal definition of success.
+An in-depth interview with Fran Wilson about Sharon’s career, influences, and her personal definition of success.

 An in-depth interview on Episode 2 of the DUOS podcast with Cullan Lucas, featuring a discussion of Sharon’s musical journey, Louise Farrenc’s story, and the process of discovering and falling in love with new music.